SpookyGuru/DevJam-1/Labs/Core/Lab 10 Pivotal - Apigee Edge Service Broker/README.md

 	These steps will create an valid token to ~/.sso-cli/valid_token.dat

-	If you are on windows/or want to get the access token manually, you have to issue an HTTP call, similar to this
+	If you are on Windows/or want to get the access token manually, you have to issue an HTTP call, similar to this

 	```
 	curl -H 'Content-Type:application/x-www-form-urlencoded;charset=utf-8' -H 'Accept: application/json;charset=utf-8' -H 'Authorization: Basic ZWRnZWNsaTplZGdlY2xpc2VjcmV0'  -X POST https://login.apigee.com/oauth/token -d 'username=*****&password=****&grant_type=password'
 	```

-	You will use the access_token from the JSON
+	You will use the access_token from the JSON.

 5. Creating an Apigee Edge Service Broker binding for your app

 	We will now add apigee-edge service to our PCF_ORG.
-	First lets make sure that apigee-edge tile has been enabled for this org
+	First lets make sure that apigee-edge tile has been enabled for this org.
 	```
 	cf marketplace
 	```